-Cell phones and electronic devices are not to be used in the school building between the hours of 8:30 a.m. (student drop off) and 3:25 p.m. (prior to bus dismissal).
+Cell phones and electronic devices are not to be used in the school building between the hours of 8:00 a.m. and 2:45 p.m. (prior to bus dismissal).
 Any cell phones or music/electronic devices used by students or visible to staff during these hours will be considered a violation of this policy.
 It is also a violation to use cell phones on the bus for purposes or recording or taking videos or pictures of any kind.
 Violations will be dealt with according to the School-Wide Positive Behavior Support system.